lassethorlepik/factorioTTS/README.md

 1. Unpack the contents of the zip file into the `mods` folder of Factorio.
 2. Navigate to `/PythonScript/` and run `launcher.py`.
 This script will set up a virtual environment, install necessary dependencies, and start the Python program.
-3. Ensure you have an active internet connection as this mod utilizes Google TTS for voicing text.
+3. Ensure you have an active internet connection as this mod utilizes Edge TTS for voicing text.

 ## Features